naupaka/esa_ggplot2_2019/README.md

 ![](cp_code.png)

 ### Downloading code/data from this repository
-Simply hit the **Download ZIP** button at the top of this page (scroll up to see it).
+Simply hit the **Download ZIP** button at the top-right of this page (scroll up to see it).
 If you're not sure where to save it, just download and unzip to your Desktop.
 (We will also send out a zipped folder in an email.)

 ![](how_to_clone_new.png)

 If you're having any trouble with these steps please drop me an [email](mailto:atredenn@gmail.com).
 I'll also strive to have local copies if you forget to install any of these tools.

-See you Thursday!
+See you Sunday!

 ---